-- The more popular tools used included: Gmail, Outlook, Excel, ERP, Quickbooks, BI, donor management, Exchange server, SQL tools, POS, Apple Contact Manager, and Sharepoint
+- The more popular of these tools included Gmail, Outlook, Excel, ERP, QuickBooks, BI, donor management, Exchange server, SQL tools, POS, Apple Contact Manager and Sharepoint.

-- Of the remaining 200 CRM solutions used, over two-thirds had only a single mention, indicating that many companies have attempted to take advantage of the overwhelming choice in the CRM market, but have struggled to find their ideal product.
-As previously noted, while this market offers an abundance of choices, prices, features, and deals, an undisciplined buyer can easily get caught in the details of the product and lose sight of the overall picture — an efficient and usable system for their own set of circumstances
+- Of the remaining 200 CRM solutions used, over two-thirds had only a single mention, indicating that many companies have attempted to take advantage of the overwhelming choice but have struggled to find their ideal product.
+As previously noted, while the CRM market size offers an abundance of options, prices, features and deals, an undisciplined buyer can easily get caught in the details of the product and lose sight of the overall picture — an efficient and usable system for their own set of circumstances

-- Of the big 4 vendors that dominate the CRM market (Salesforce, SAP, Oracle and Microsoft), only Salesforce is represented in our survey of the top 5 of the most used CRM products, at 6%.
+- Of the big 5 vendors that dominate the CRM market share (Salesforce, SAP, Oracle, Adobe and Microsoft), only Salesforce is represented in our survey of the top 5 of the most used CRM products, at 6%.
 Microsoft and Oracle are behind with less than 3% each.
-Our findings coincide with most industry analysis that confirms that Salesforce has approximately three times the market share as compared to the vendors vying for the number 2 position
+Our findings are similar to most industry analysis that Salesforce has roughly 2x the market share as compared to the vendors vying for the number two position.

-The Principal Reasons Businesses Tell Us They’re Ready to Invest in CRM
+The Principle Reasons Businesses Tell Us They’re Ready to Invest in CRM

-Most companies reach a critical point in their lifecycle where they are obliged to closely examine and review two important areas of business behavior: increasing efficiency and optimizing operations.
-How this process unfolds is driven, in large part, by the strategies in place for businesses, as well as the commitment by management to successfully pursue them.
+Most companies reach a critical point in their lifecycle where they’re obliged to closely examine and review two important areas of business behavior: increasing efficiency and optimizing operations.
+How this process unfolds is driven, in large part, by the strategies a business has in place, as well as a commitment by management to successfully pursue them.